-The only sense in which my career is remarkable is that all the five bosses I have worked with in my life were willing to roast in hell forevermore if I were to join them.
-While walking out of my apartment, I look back and forth to make sure that my detractors are not hiding somewhere behind the bushes.
+The only sense in which my career is remarkable is that all the five bosses I have worked with in my life were willing to roast in hell forever if I were to join them.
+When I walk out of my apartment, I look back and forth to make sure my detractors are not hiding somewhere behind the bushes.
 My detractors tend to be shorter than me, but they also tend to have access to stronger goons.
-If they frame me, or get me killed, this blog will come in handy.
-The readers and the police will know the people who are deserving of some healthy suspicion.
+If they frame me, or get me killed, this blog is gonna come in handy.
+The readers and the police will know who all are deserving of some healthy suspicion.

 There are of course, many dangers involved in this.
 My blog is in many ways my biggest “abuse delivery machine”.
 But, I am feeling a little shy to publicize my highly nuanced observations about the nitty-gritty of office politics.
 Because, the gracious editors on Facebook who politely forward my CV to their Delhi-bureau bloke will not hesitate to openly state:

 “Hehe.
 But,will I hire this boy?
 Of course, not!
 He is painfully nice to me, but that is a clever pretense.
 Once he gets a foot in the door, I will be his next target.
 I am no Albert Einstein, but no one has emptied my head.
 It is not in my self-interest to hire him.
 My employees might be guilty of a lot many sins including what he calls “ineptitude”, but they are definitely not “attitudent people”.
 But then, all that I love would count as vices in his dictionary, wouldn’t they?”